rc2dev/dotfiles/.github/README.md

 ## Installation

-Use yadm to clone and bootstrap:
+Use [the installation script](../.config/yadm/install), or with the latest yadm installed run:

 ```sh
 yadm clone --bootstrap https://github.com/rccavalcanti/dotfiles.git